iNavFlight/inav-configurator/README.md

 For local development, **node.js** build system is used.

 1. Install node.js
+1. After download package-lock.json should be deleted, othervise `npm install` will end with errors
+1. Install git if it is not installed
 1. From project folder run `npm install`
 1. To build the JS and CSS files and start the configurator:
     - With NW.js: Run `npm start`.